pakrym/pipelines/pipelines.md

 ## What problem does it solve?

 Let's start with a simple problem.
 We want to write a TCP server that receives line based messages (delimited by \n) from a client.
 Correctly parsing data from a stream or socket involves a large amount of complex boilerplate code and has many corner cases.
 Achieving high performance and being correct while also dealing this complexity is unnecessarily hard.
-Pipelines resolves this complexity.
+Pipelines aims to solve this complexity.
 [Skip to the pipelines version](#tcp-server-with-systemiopipelines)

 ### TCP Server with NetworkStream